Building brain network models with BMTK Network Builder#

-The process of building the network can break down into four parts:
+The process of building a full network model can usually be broken down into four primary steps:

-Initialize the Network.
-Here all one needs is a unique name to identify the population of nodes - usually, the region being model
+1. Initialize the network(s).
+Here all one needs is a unique name to identify the population of nodes - usually, the region being model.

 from bmtk.builder import NetworkBuilder